fekete0510/Louisville-Fire-Foundation/readme.md

 Flex box is used in the footer.

-Located index.html line 96
+Located index.html line 9 and found in small.css line 220 and line 235, medium.css line 11 and large.css line 10.

 On small screens the footer links are stacked on top of each other in a single column covering 100% of the screen.
-When using medium screens with a minimum width of 768px the footer is in two columns, each taking up 50% of the screen .
+When using medium screens with a minimum width of 768px the footer is in two columns, each taking up 50% of the screen.
-On large screens with a min width of 1024px the footer is in 4 columns, each taking up 25% of the screen.
+On large screens with a min width of 900px the footer is in 4 columns, each taking up 25% of the screen.